-- 24 Code of Federal Regulations (CFR) § 570.480 et. seq, Federal CDBG Regulation - 24 CFR Part 58 Environmental Review Procedures - 2 CFR Part 200 Uniform Grant Administration Requirements - 12 Health & Safety Code (HSC) §§ 50825-50834, State of California CDBG program - 2020-2024 State of California Consolidated Plan - 2021-2022 State of California Annual Action Plan (in progress) - CDBG Guidelines, California Department of Housing and Community Development
+- 24 Code of Federal Regulations (CFR) §570.480 et. seg, Federal CDBG Regulation - 24 CFR Part 58 Environmental Review Procedures - 2 CFR Part 200 Uniform Grant Administration Requirements - Health & Safety Code (HSC) §§50825-50834, State of California CDBG program - 2020-2024 State of California Consolidated Plan - 2022-2023 State of California Annual Action Plan (Currently being drafted) - CDBG Guidelines, California Department of Housing and Community Development

-If there are federal or state statutes or regulations, other laws governing the CDBG program, or funding is modified by Congress, HUD, the Department, or State Legislature, prior to completion of work to be done pursuant to awards made in connection with this NOFA, the changes may become effective immediately and apply to funded activities.
+If there are changes to federal or state statutes or regulations, other laws governing the CDBG program, or funding is modified by Congress, HUD, the Department, or the State Legislature, these changes may become effective immediately and apply to funded activities under this NOFA.